 Clinical Experience

-Learners will be paired with a local clinic that specializes in SRH, specifically abortion care.
+Residents will be paired with a partner clinic that specializes in abortion care.
 The clinical experience will be hands-on learning where the nurse will be expected to assist in the daily routines of the clinic.
-Each learner will complete a minimum of 80 hours of clinical experience over 6 months.
+Each resident will complete a minimum of 80 hours of clinical experience over 6 months.
+NSRH is committed to developing community-based, region SRH providers, therefore, only nurses living in the states of our partner clinics will be eligible to apply.

 Group Learning

-In addition to clinical experience, TAC aims to educate learners on broader issues surrounding abortion care, SRH and Reproductive Justice.
-Every month, learners will meet as a group with a content area expert to delve deeper into the copy and its impact on comprehensive health and wellbeing.
+In addition to the clinical experience, TAC educates residents on broader issues surrounding abortion care, SRH and Reproductive Justice.
+Every month residents meet as a group with content area experts to delve deeper in their local abortion access landscape or a specific patient population that experiences unique barriers to patient-centered care.

 Independent Study